-Rabbi at Woodford Liberal Synagogue & Co-chair of Liberal Judaism’s Rabbinic Conference
+Rabbi Richard Jacobi, Co-chair of Liberal Judaism’s Rabbinic Conference

 When God tells Abraham to sacrifice his son, in the Torah portion for Rosh Hashanah, is God lying?
 When Jacob deceives and lies to his father Isaac, in stealing his brother’s blessing, why isn’t he punished?
 What about the way Joseph deceived his siblings in Egypt?